melroy89/melroy-blog/content/about.md

 My passion has always been technology and computers in the broadest sense.

 I have been involved in software development from a young age.
-What I made my profession out of, with knowledge about maybe programming language as well as advance software testing knowledge.
+What I made my profession out of, with knowledge about many programming language, software testing and many other technical subjects.
-In recent years I have also enjoyed discovering a different side of IT landscape.
+In recent years I have also enjoyed discovering a different side of IT landscape apart from software development.
 Currently, I'm a DevOps architect as my day job for ASML.

-I _love_ contributing to open-source and free projects, [check-out my GitHub profile](https://github.com/melroy89).
+I _love_ contributing to open-source projects and free software ([Free as in freedom](https://www.gnu.org/philosophy/free-sw.html), not free bear), [check-out my GitHub profile](https://github.com/melroy89).

 ## Projects